annu12340/Javascript_Notes/README.md

 - Higher-Order function
 - Closures
 - call() , apply() and bind()
-- hoisting : hoist a flash ie move it to the top
+- hoisting : hoist a flash i.e move it to the top
 - Currying function
 - Event Bubbling and Capturing
 - Debugging